Policies

 happening.
 We will then work with you to help you get back on track *after* you feel better.

-We also understand that illness may require you to seek an extension (past the automatic 48h-extension)
+We also understand that illness may require you to seek an extension on a deadline

 – we can work with each of you individually.

-Slides with lecture notes will always be available online, as well as all the activities.
+Slides will always be available online after the lecture, as well as all the activities.

 Should you have to miss a class, your first resort is to get the notes from other